VA FileMan V. 22.2 Programmer Manual Banner

 Example 3

-In the third example, help text was returned from a DBS call in a local array.
+In the third example (Figure 141), help text was returned from a DBS call in a local array.
 This was done because the developer specified to the DBS call that dialog was to be returned in its own local array rather than in the ^TMP global.
-Suppose our local array looks like this:
+Suppose the local array looks like this (Figure 141):

-MYHELP("DIHELP",1)=This number will be used to determine how large
+MYHELP("DIHELP",1)=This number is used to determine how large to make the

 MYHELP("DIHELP",4)=your operating system.

-If the developer wishes to write the text to the current device and to preserve the 'MYHELP' local array, the call and the results will look like this:
+If the developer wishes to write the text to the current device and to preserve the “MYHELP” local array, the call and the results look like this (Figure 142):

 >D MSG^DIALOG("WSH","","","","MYHELP")

-This number will be used to determine how large to make the generated compiled PRINT template routines.
+This number is used to determine how large to make the generated compiled PRINT template routines.
 The size must be a number greater than 2400, the larger the better, up to the maximum routine size for your operating system.

 Error Codes Returned